dscripka/paraitus/README.md

 There are a few other command-line options to configure Paraitus:

-`paraitus set-cache-dir /path/to/my/directory`: Sets the location of the Paraitus cache directory, instead of the default ~/.paraitus location.
+`paraitus --cache-dir /path/to/my/directory`: Sets the location of the Paraitus cache directory, instead of the default ~/.paraitus location.

 ## Custom Authentication